π Welcome to the November 7th issue of Xvc Devlog. In the previous devlog, we began to implement Git integration. How is it going, Mr. Tortoise?

 π’ Yup.
 I think I should fix it as well.

-π Go ahead, now.
+π Go ahead, then.

 π That may be a good idea.
 Git status should already know which files need to be added.
 We can use that information.

-π’ It looks pathspec is enough to modify git add behavior.
+π’ It looks like pathspec is enough to modify git add behavior.
 We should be able to write *.gitignore and let all gitignore files be added.

 π Letβs try this manually.